How to Get the Most Accurate Scores in the Brainstorm Buddy App

 Don't do this!
 In many cases, if an idea doesn't work it's because it's lacking on just one or two criteria.
 Find ways to shore up the weaknesses and it may end up that your idea will work after all.

-If your idea earns a low score in Brainstorm Buddy, you'll get tips on how to improve it.
+If your idea earns a low score in the Brainstorm Buddy App, you'll get tips on how to improve it.
 Instead of moving on to the next idea, consider how you might tweak your idea—and then run it through the tool again.

 A FINAL NOTE: IT'S NOTHING PERSONAL